 2.1 AI-Assisted Software Development#

-In this section, we will explore how to develop software with the help of an AI assistan.
-One of the things I like the most about AI assisted software development is the fact that it allows me to stay in the flow.
-I can focus on the problem I am trying to solve and let the AI take care of syntax details, the boilerplate code, remebering conventions, generating solutions to simpler intermediate problems.
+In this section, we will explore how to develop software with the help of an AI assistant.
+One of the things I like the most about AI-assisted software development is the fact that it allows me to stay in the flow.
+I can focus on the problem I am trying to solve and let the AI take care of syntax details, the boilerplate code, remembering conventions, and generating solutions to simpler intermediate problems.

 Before jumping into it, let’s check the prerequisites.